Marjan-Milani/Marjan-Milani/README.md

-- 👋 Hi, I’m 25 Yo girl ^_^
+- 👋 Hi, I’m 25 Yo girl.
-- I've Msc in AI and also bachelor in software
+- I've Msc in AI and also bachelor in software engineering
 - 👀 as well as interested in coding
 - 🌱 I am currently learning Python and machine learning
 - 💞️ and here for learn more about computer science